No CM, ministers from other states; AAP invites only Delhi residents for swearing-in ceremony

 The Chief Minister-designate Kejriwal will take oath at a grand ceremony at the Ramlila Maidan.
 With this, Kejriwal's 3.0 mission begins in the national capital.

-The Aam Aadmi Party secured 62 seats in the 70-member Delhi assembly on Tuesday.
+The AAP secured 62 seats in the 70-member Delhi assembly on Tuesday.
 The BJP won eight while the Congress scored a duck.

 Meanwhile, the party leaders revealed that the AAP government would repeat all its ministers in the Cabinet, adding that Arvind Kejriwal, deputy chief minister Manish Sisodia, and the five other ministers will take the oath of office and secrecy on February 16.